 The most important day of your life has been overshadowed by a worldwide pandemic.
 Nonessential businesses have closed, and travel is severely restricted.
-Several states have even ordered residents to stay home.
+Most states have ordered residents to stay home.

-If you were planning to be married in the next 90 days, you know that these realities will almost certainly force you to postpone your wedding celebration.
+If you were planning to be married in 2021, you know that these realities will almost certainly force you to postpone your wedding celebration.

 Tying the knot

 Here’s what you need to be legally married in Florida.

 - Marriage license See our post Licensed to be Wed? or click HERE for contact information for every County Clerk of Court in Florida.

 - An officiant with the legal and spiritual authority to conduct your wedding.